 Here’s our modest list of countries we’ve had the opportunity to visit in our years of traveling.
-We still have soooo many places on our bucket list, we know our countries visited list will continue to grow in the coming years!Once you have traveled, the voyage never ends, but is played out over and over again in the quietest chambers.
+We still have soooo many places on our bucket list, and we’re looking forward to our countries visited list continuing to grow in the coming years.Once you have traveled, the voyage never ends, but is played out over and over again in the quietest chambers.
 The mind can never break off from the journey. ~Pat Conroy

 No matter where we currently call home, the Pacific Northwest will always be HOME!